 The build-to line is a theoretical line on the ground indicating where the facades façade of buildings a building should be located, at the back of the building zone.
 The building façade should align with the build-to line, and generally serve as a physical and visual edge to the pedestrian realm.
 The line ensures that the ground floors of all buildings on a block are in line with each other at the edge of the streetscape.
-Exceptions Limited exceptions to the build-to line ensures that the ground floors of all building with each other at the edge of all buildings on a block generally align with each other at the ground floors of all buildings on a block generally align with each other at the edge of the streetscape, providing a frame for the public realm but allowing architectural variety and interest.
-The build-to line generally applies to the podium (or base) the base of the building structure and excludes building towers, which may be set back further to allow for light and air to reach the streets.
+Exceptions Limited exceptions to the build-to line ensures that the ground floors of all building with each other at the edge of a buildings on a block generally align with each other at the ground floors of all buildings on a block are in line ensures that the ground floors of all buildings on a block generally align with each other at the edge of the streetscape, providing a frame for the public realm but allowing architectural variety and interest.
+The build-to line generally applies to the podium (or base) the base of the building structure and excludes building towers, which may be set back further to allow for light and air to reach the street.